MarioSchwalbe/ImpftEuchInsKnie/02-Virus.md

   <https://www.sciencedirect.com/science/article/pii/S2352396421002036>
   > First, we analysed the presence of IgG antibodies towards multiple human coronaviruses in serum,
   > using the multiplex MSD platform.
 Compared to controls, we found significantly elevated levels
-  > of IgG antibodies in spike RBD, spike N-terminal domain (NTD), and the nucleocapsid (p<0.0001,
+  > of IgG antibodies in spike RBD, spike N-terminal domain (NTD), and the nucleocapsid (p<0.0001).
-  > Fig. 1a).
-Furthermore, IgG antibodies from SARS-CoV-2 infected individuals exhibited strongly
+  > Furthermore, IgG antibodies from SARS-CoV-2 infected individuals exhibited strongly increased
-  > increased reactivity towards spike protein from other human beta coronaviruses: SARS-CoV-1 and
+  > reactivity towards spike protein from other human beta coronaviruses: SARS-CoV-1 and Middle East
-  > Middle East respiratory syndrome (MERS), as compared to the negative controls.
-Further,
+  > respiratory syndrome (MERS), as compared to the negative controls.
+Further, increased IgG levels
-  > increased IgG levels towards the seasonal beta coronavirus strains: HKU1 and OC43, compared to
+  > towards the seasonal beta coronavirus strains: HKU1 and OC43, compared to IgG from the control
-  > IgG from the control group were also observed (p<0.0001, Fig. 1b). [...]
-Overall, we conclude
+  > group were also observed (p<0.0001). [...]
+Overall, we conclude that more than 202 (99%) of the
-  > that more than 202 (99%) of the SARS-CoV-2 infected individuals in this cohort had readily
+  > SARS-CoV-2 infected individuals in this cohort had readily detectable antibodies to SARS-CoV-2
-  > detectable antibodies to SARS-CoV-2 spike antigen, and that broad IgG immunological recognition
+  > spike antigen, and that broad IgG immunological recognition of SARS-CoV-2 as well as several
-  > of SARS-CoV-2 as well as several different coronavirus develops during COVID-19. [...]
-In
+  > different coronavirus develops during COVID-19. [...]
+In conclusion, we observed that disease
-  > conclusion, we observed that disease severity is closely related to the potency and breadth of
+  > severity is closely related to the potency and breadth of the antibody response towards
-  > the antibody response towards SARS-CoV-2.
-Furthermore, we identified the SARS-CoV-2 spike
+  > SARS-CoV-2.
+Furthermore, we identified the SARS-CoV-2 spike protein as a target of adaptive
-  > protein as a target of adaptive immunity in >99% of the cohort, irrespective of COVID-19 symptom
+  > immunity in >99% of the cohort, irrespective of COVID-19 symptom manifestation.
+Only two
-  > manifestation.
-Only two individuals (<2%) had neither antibodies with virus neutralization
+  > individuals (<2%) had neither antibodies with virus neutralization capacity, nor detectable CD8+
-  > capacity, nor detectable CD8+ T-cell responses.
-Hence, we conclude that regardless of COVID-19
+  > T-cell responses.
+Hence, we conclude that regardless of COVID-19 severity, _a robust adaptive
-  > severity, _a robust adaptive immune response towards SARS-CoV-2 is elicited during primary
+  > immune response towards SARS-CoV-2 is elicited during primary infections_.
-  > infections_.

-Für das menschliche Immunsystem ist das neuartige Virus folglich nicht neu.
+Für das menschliche Immunsystem ist das neuartige Virus aufgrund seiner Ähnlichkeit mit endemischen Coronaviren folglich nicht neu.
 Aus diesem Grund sind die ursprünglichen Modellrechnungen am Anfang des Jahres 2020 völlig übertrieben gewesen.
 Das konnte man damals vielleicht nicht so genau wissen, mittlerweile aber schon.
 Gleiches gilt für ein weiteres Detail, daß gerne unerwähnt bleibt: Die starke Altersstratifizierung der hervorgerufenen Symptome und Todesfälle - größer noch als bei der Grippe.

 <a href="images/Todesfaelle.png"><img src="images/Todesfaelle.png" width="700"></a>